Creatrix-Net/fluxpoint.py/README.rst

       print(asyncio.run(a.azurlane()))

-You can find more examples in the examples directory.
+You can find more examples in the `examples directory <https://github.com/The-4th-Hokage/fluxpoint.py/tree/master/examples>`_.

 Links
 ------